Speak to one of our career advisors to help you choose the program that's the best fit for your career goals.

 As a Cloud Engineer, your role will involve maintaining the cloud’s functionality, handling data management for the company, and architecting cloud security protection strategies.

-In this article, we will cover what cloud engineering involves, salary ranges for Cloud Engineers, how long it takes to become a Cloud Engineer, as well as the skills and certifications you’ll need for success.
+In this article, we will cover what cloud software engineering involves, salary ranges for Cloud Engineers, how long it takes to become a Cloud Engineer, as well as the skills and certifications you’ll need for success.

 Cloud engineering involves planning, managing, and monitoring private and public cloud infrastructures.